 The proposed modified Project anticipates water used on site for washing purposes, as well as water used by employees for sanitation and cleaning will be supplied by a new well and a public water system.
 The source of the proposed public water system is groundwater.
 The existing residential well on the site does not meet the necessary water quality or local code requirements to quality as an approved public water system.
-Therefore, a new well will need to be fashioned to meet construction code requirements and to produce a compliant water quality.
+Therefore, a new well will be drilled to meet construction code requirements and to produce water quality that meets Title 22 standards.
 After reviewing local hydrogeology and studying local well construction methods, a new well can be drilled on the property so long as the well is constructed with the goal of improving water quality in the design of the well.
 A new water well will be drilled and used to supply potable water to the project.
-A public water system for on-site use only will be installed when the number of employees reach the threshold as required by the State under California Health and Safety Code Section 116275(h).
-The new water system will consist of an 8" well drilled to a depth of 480 feet, a 10 HP submersible pump, a 1,500-gallon hydropneumatics tank, and approximately 250 feet of distribution piping.
-If necessary, filtration equipment will be designed as a part of the improvements (Quality Service, Inc., 2019).
+A public water system for on-site use will be installed as required by the State under California Health and Safety Code Section 116275(h).

 The Project will include construction of the facility and operation of the produce processing equipment.
 Construction activities are expected to generate debris typical of this activity.

 Solid waste from the Project would be taken to the Fink Road landfill near Crows Landing, or to the Stanislaus Resource Recovery Facility (SRRF), a waste-to-energy facility, adjacent to the landfill.
 The waste-to-energy facility reduces the volume of waste going into the landfill by about 90 percent.
 Projections for the life of the landfill to 2029 for Class III waste (garbage) and 2043 for Class II (waste-to-energy).
 Up to approximately 0.5 cubic yards of organic waste (culls and pieces of produce) may be produced daily.
 This will be spread over the ground on the site, and periodically tilled into the soil.
 The Project will comply with State, federal, and local regulations regarding disposal of solid waste.